Night Diaper — Complete Guide to Dry Nights with Cloth Diapers

 If the night diaper starts to leak

-The night diaper has worked fine — and then, without you really changing anything, it starts to leak.
-The most common reason is that the baby has gotten older and pees more per pass.
-The absorption that was enough three months ago is no longer enough.
+The night diaper has worked fine — and then, without you really having changed anything, it starts to leak.
+The most common reason is that your child has got older and wees more per stretch.
+The absorbency that was enough three months ago isn't enough any more.

-The solution is more absorption, not a new diaper.
+The solution is more absorbency, not a new diaper.

-The booster tip: Take a thin Insert Basic and fold it lengthwise.
-Put it in the diaper where the pee lands first — it gives extra absorption right where it's needed, without making the whole diaper unnecessarily thick.
+The booster tip: Take a thin Insert Basic and fold it lengthways.
+Place it in the diaper where the wee lands first — that gives extra absorbency exactly where it's needed, without making the whole diaper unnecessarily thick.

 If you've added a booster but it still leaks — check:

-- The wash routine — fabric softener and fragrance residue gradually build up in the fabric and reduce absorption.
-Try running an extra rinse cycle, and make sure you're not using fabric softener at all
+• The wash routine — fabric softener and fragrance residue gradually build up in the fabric and reduce absorbency.
+Try running an extra rinse cycle, and check that you're not using any fabric softener at all

 Washing the night diaper